The Tag class turned out to be something of a beast, partly because

 Given that I expected to implement at least two different ways to set attribute-values,

-as the underlying data-storage mechansim for a Tag
+internal dict as the underlying data-storage mechansim for a Tag's

 attributes.
-The next potential concern is that as a dict
+The next potential concern is that as a dict, the

 which felt like a point of some concern.
 Specifically, because a dict